Sumanasumithra04/Thyroid-Detection-Predictor-App-using-Streamlit/README.md

 ![Image 2](https://github.com/Sumanasumithra04/Thyroid-Disease-classifier/blob/b7a000e74974dc780058905deb68c499f1d05eee/image/image%202.png)

 ## Note

-The Thyroid Detection App using Streamlit is intended for educational and informational purposes only and should not replace professional medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider for any medical concerns or questions.
+The Thyroid Detection App is designed for educational and informational use only.
+It is not a substitute for professional medical advice, diagnosis, or treatment.
+Please consult a qualified healthcare provider for any medical concerns.

 ---